mrgeyer/Mario-Classroom/README.md

 If Get Period does not work, then you can click Start to use the timer.
 However, if you need to reset the timer, you may need to refresh the Browser.
 Make sure you save your Spreadsheet Log by clicking Spreadsheet Log and then Export before refreshing.
 Then you will need to load the Spreadsheet Log again by clicking Choose File and selecting your file (If you downloaded it, it should be in your downloads folder).
 Then, click Import.
 Then, click Show Buttons to update the buttons.
 Then you can click Start again.

-If this becomes an issue for you, please click the Issue tab and share your issue with it and I will consider making a Reset button for the timer.
+If this becomes an issue for you, please click the <a href=https://github.com/mrgeyer/Mario-Classroom/issues">Issues tab</a> and share your issue with it and I will consider making a Reset button for the timer.

 ## Set up email feature
 - Ask your administrators about email policies before using this feature.